 If you are having trouble coming up with decoration ideas, turn to social media for inspiration.
 Websites like Instagram and specifically Pinterest are great spots to discover brilliant ideas.

 Organize your staff

-With winter being the busiest time of the year, you are going to want to make sure your staff are ready to handle the challenge.
+With winter being the busiest time of the year, you are going to want to make sure your staff is ready to handle the challenge.
 Schedule shifts and train any new employees at least a month in advance to avoid any mishaps.

 This time of year is also known to be associated with the highest time off requests, implement a first come first serve policy to avoid your entire staff going on vacation.

 Can your staff alone handle the holiday rush?
-If the answer is no, consider hiring part time help for the winter season.
+If the answer is no, consider hiring part-time help for the winter season.
 To figure out how many extra employees you need, look to the previous year’s numbers as a benchmark and choose accordingly.

 Monitoring how your staff work can make a huge difference.